McNicholas & McNicholas, LLP actively contributes to the Los Angeles community

 Latina Lawyers Bar Association (LLBA) provides Latinas in the legal profession resources and support in order to secure a successful career in law.
 The LLBA awards scholarships to law students, offers mentoring programs for new attorneys and culminates a wealth of resources to Latinas in the legal profession through a diverse LLBA membership.

-The Midnight Runner
+The Midnight Runners

 The Midnight Runners are a group of legal professionals and homeless men and women, led by Judge Craig Mitchell of the Los Angeles Superior Court, who run together three days per week and every other Saturday to inspire L.A.’s Midnight Mission to lead productive lives through discipline, direction, accountability, and solidarity.
 Judge Mitchell trains the homeless community living in L.A.’s historical Midnight Mission to complete a full marathon and collects funds to provide running equipment to his team.